-- Air quality: concentrations obtained for the parameters analyzed show that they do not exceed the National Environmental Quality Standards (ECAs) established for each parameter; - Noise: most stations complied with the ECA for daytime and night-time hours during the entire analysis period in 2012; however, in 2021, two stations had elevated levels, associated with the circulation of vehicles on the road near these stations and the presence of strong winds; - Hydrography, hydrology and hydrogeology: almost the entire study area is located within the sub-watershed of the Jatun Yacu River, which is part of the upper watershed of the Cañariaco River; - Soils: land was classified as either of low agricultural quality or having a higher-use capacity; - Water quality: concentrations obtained for the parameters analyzed show that they generally do not exceed the National Environmental Quality Standards (ECAs) established for each parameter.
+- Air quality: concentrations obtained for the parameters analyzed show that they do not exceed the National Environmental Quality Standards (ECAs) established for each parameter; - Noise: most stations complied with the ECA for daytime and night-time hours during the entire analysis period in 2012; however, in 2021, two stations had elevated levels, associated with the circulation of vehicles on the road near these stations and the presence of strong winds; - Hydrography, hydrology and hydrogeology: almost the entire study area is located within subwatersheds of the upper watersheds of the Yerma Quebrada and the Cañariaco River both of which flow to the north and join the Huacabamba River which flows easterly into the Amazon River and eventually the Atlantic Ocean; - Soils: land was classified as either of low agricultural quality or having a higher-use capacity; - Water quality: concentrations obtained for the parameters analyzed show that they generally do not exceed the National Environmental Quality Standards (ECAs) established for each parameter.
 During 2012, total nitrogen, ammonia and copper exceeded ECA values at some monitoring points; - Ecosystem assessments: four ecosystems were defined in the Project area, including montane forest, grassland, shrub thicket, and coastal/Andean agriculture; - Flora: a total of 473 species of flora were recorded during wet and dry season surveys, distributed in 41 orders, 84 families and 238 genera.
 Species of concern under national legislation, S. D. N° 043-2006-AG, the International Union for Conservation of Nature (IUCN) listings, and the Convention on International Trade in Endangered Species (CITES) Appendix II.
 None of the species of concern were endemic to the Project area; - Fauna: information was collected on mammal, bird, reptile and fish species during wet and dry season surveys.
 The presence of species of concern were recorded.
 None of the mammal species is currently endemic to Peru.
-One bird species, Thaumasius taczanowskii "Taczanowski's Hummingbird, is endemic.
+One bird species, Thaumasius taczanowskii "Taczanowski's Hummingbird", is endemic.
 No fish were present in either season, and the absence of fish was confirmed by interviews with local residents.

 The Surface Water Management Plan will preserve the "no contact" status of surface waters to the maximum extent practicable.
 Waters that come into contact with Project facilities will be contained and treated if necessary, so that any water released to the environment will always meet applicable water quality regulatory guidelines.
 A system of impoundments, embankments, detour, and spillways will be developed immediately upon commencement of construction to manage runoff from construction-related activities.
 This system will continue to be developed throughout construction and operations to ensure that water discharged to the environment meets guidelines.
+Design criteria for the containment facilities will be consistent with Peruvian regulations and international best practices.